Governance & Reliability

 2. Every major AI breakthrough was purchased at the cost of another domain.
 Trade-offs are unavoidable.
 Building without a framework for evaluating them is not.

-8. Human Capability is a foundational layer.
-Level 5 across all domains with Level 1 Human Capability is a system that will degrade to match its human substrate.
+7. Human Capability is a foundational layer.
+A system degrades to match its human substrate.

-13. Economic Viability is survivability under market physics.
-Fewer pillars because failure modes consolidate — not because the stakes are lower.
+9. Economic Viability is survivability under market physics.
+Fewer pillars because failure modes consolidate, not because the stakes are lower.

 We are building something unprecedented.